 The lawsuit also revealed that Ripple raised more than $1.38 billion from the sale of XRP.
 Furthermore, Ripple seems to have done various actions to promote profitability, including statements suggesting potential appreciation for XRP as a purchase reason.

-The odds seem to favor SEC, but that doesn’t mean that Ripple’s law team is giving up.
+The odds seem to favor the SEC, but that doesn’t mean Ripple’s law team is giving up.
 And neither is the XRP community.

-XRP being declared a security doesn’t affect the company only, but holders as well.
+XRP being declared security doesn’t affect the company only but holders as well.
 Therefore, XRP holders are asking to join the SEC lawsuit as third parties in Ripple’s defense.